What are the environmental risks after North Sea collision?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A dramatic collision in the North Sea has set ablaze an oil tanker and a cargo ship, raising fears of toxic leaks that could trigger an environmental disaster.
+A dramatic collision in the North Sea has set ablaze an oil tanker and a cargo ship, raising fears of an environmental disaster.

 On Monday, the US-flagged oil tanker MV Stena Immaculate collided with the Portuguese cargo ship MV Solong.
 The crash started a huge fire, which is still burning in the North Sea, about 10 miles (16km) off the coast of the busy Hull port and fishing centre.

-Dozens of people were rescued, but one crew member is unaccounted for, according to British authorities.
+Dozens of people were rescued, but one crew member who remained unaccounted for, is presumed dead.
+A 59-year-old man who, according to the ship's owners, is the captain of the Solong, was arrested on suspicion of gross negligence manslaughter.

 Follow our live blog for latest updates.

-While the Stena Immaculate was transporting Jet A-1 aviation fuel intended for military use, the Solong carried highly toxic sodium cyanide, sparking serious alarms about potential chemical leaks into the sea.
+The Stena Immaculate was transporting Jet A-1 aviation fuel intended for military use.
+Initial reports suggested that the Solong was carrying 15 containers of sodium cyanide – a highly toxic substance – raising fears of a hazardous chemical spill.

+However, Ernst Russ, the shipping firm that owns the vessel, has since confirmed that no sodium cyanide was on board, easing concerns over a toxic leak.

-Experts warn any spill could severely affect marine life, seabirds, and fragile ecosystems in and around the Humber Estuary.
+Experts warn a fuel spill could impact marine life, seabirds, and fragile ecosystems in and around the Humber Estuary.

 The alarm was first raised on the Humber Estuary in East Yorkshire at 9.48am on Monday.
 A Portuguese-flagged cargo vessel collided with a US-flagged oil tanker, which was understood to be at anchor and carrying aviation fuel.